MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/new-officewebappsmachine.md

 ## Detailed Description

-The **New-OfficeWebAppsMachine** cmdlet adds the current server to an existing farm and optionally sets one or more roles on the new server.
+The **New-OfficeWebAppsMachine** cmdlet adds the current server to an existing Office Online Server farm and optionally sets one or more roles on the new server.